-She wasn’t showering me with presents and trips to Disneyland, of course, but I always knew she was pushing our financial capacity to try to maintain a sense of control.
+She wasn’t showering me with endless presents and trips to Disneyland, of course, but I always knew she was pushing our financial capacity to try to maintain a sense of control.

 In terms of my money mindset, all of this manifested in what I now believe was a fear of money; an assumption that no matter how secure you are, something will come along that’s completely out of your control and take it from you.
 I also believe I adopted the idea that spending meant you were in control.
 I’d always associated spending with independence, and the second I had a single pound to spend, I’d be working out what I could spend it on.

 As a child of divorce, you’re often told ‘no’ a lot.
 So when you get your own money, you’re in control; you don’t have to ask for a yes.
 To be honest,on some level I think I thought that if I didn’t keep anything, I’d have nothing to lose.